 Time Allowed: 3 Hours

 There are THREE Sections in this paper.
-Answer ALL FOUR questions in Section A (40 marks).
-Answer ONE question from Section B, ONE question from Section C, and ONE OTHER question, which may be from EITHER Section B or Section C (20 marks each).
-Answer Section A questions in one booklet, Section B questions in a separate booklet; and Section C questions in a separate booklet
+Answer ALL FOUR questions in Section A (40 marks total).
+You must answer ONE question in Section B, ONE question in Section C and ONE OTHER question which may be from either Section B or Section C (20 marks each).

 Approved pocket calculators are allowed.